ChainSafe/protocol/positions/gossamer.md

   well-designed, future-proofed, and modular
 - Experience with documenting a large codebase, both for internal and user-facing components
-- Familiarity with open-source software principles
-- Familiar with Git and GitHub/GitLab
-- Can construct and maintain CI/CD pipelines
 - Experience with RPC, WebSockets, or GraphQL

 {% include contact.html %}